AliSeraji/pythonCoding/README.md

-# pythonCoding
+# writing Persian On Image
 Simple codes to learn simple tasks.

-In this project you can easily learn how to write Persian text on images using python language.
+Simple way to write persian on image in python.

 The data is read from a json file to be written on the image.